Culture of the Bahamas

-Bahamian culture is dancing

 Music

-Junkanoo is a large contributor to the music of The Bahamas.
+Junkanoo is a large contributor to the music of the Bahamas.
 It is a type of street carnival which occurs on December 26 (Boxing Day) and New Year's Day (January 1).
 This traditional celebration was started with an African slave by the name of John Canoe.
 Slaves were given a special holiday at Christmas time, when they could leave the work of the plantation behind and celebrate their freedoms.

 The parades are characterized by spectacular costumes made of crepe paper and powerful rhythms beaten traditionally on goatskin drums (accompanied more recently with tom-tom drums or bongo drums) as well as rich brass bands and shaking cow bells.
 Bahamian music also incorporates other Caribbean forms such as calypso, Trinidadian soca and Jamaican reggae.

 Calypso and Rake 'n' Scrape singers and bands such as Baha Men have gained massive popularity in Japan, the United States and elsewhere.
 Bahamian music continues to be enjoyed by the Bahamian public, with singers such as the late Ronnie Butler, the late "King" Eric Gibson, K.B, Macklyn, and the Brilanders.

 Language

 English is the official language of the Bahamas.
 A vast majority of the population speaks Bahamian Dialect, which is a dialect of English intermediate between Standard English and Bahamian Creole.
 There are some minor regional differences from island to island in terms of pronunciation, but generally all are the same.

+A Creole language, or simply a creole, is a stable contact language that emerges when different languages simplify and merge into a new form.
+Over time, this form develops and becomes a fully established language with native speakers.
+The process of Creole peoples within Bahamian culture is reflected in the material culture of enslaved families, who integrated African traditions with elements of European influence.
+Archaeological evidence indicates that these families engaged in a selective appropriation of European goods, reinterpreting their significance and embedding them within their own cultural frameworks.
+This synthesis is particularly evident in domestic artifacts, clothing, and religious objects, illustrating a complex and adaptive cultural exchange.
+Such practices highlight the resilience and cleverness of skills within the Bahamian culture, especially in constructing a distinct cultural identity in the context of colonial domination.